slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'If you're always absent, soon you'll not be needed.'*

 <!--
-> *'I've never fooled anyone.
-I've let people fool themselves.
-They didn't bother to find out who and what I was.
-Instead they would invent a character for me.
-I wouldn't argue with them.
-They were obviously loving somebody I wasn't.' --  Marilyn Monroe*

 - All in all, just keep it simple.
 Don’t try to complicate the situation.
 Focus on being yourself, enjoying yourself.
 If you’re not having a good time, chances are good that people around you aren’t either.
 Charm is not about trying to pile on a bunch of techniques or manipulating people.
 It’s actually the complete opposite: letting human nature do its thing.

 Hooking Curiosity